kevintpeng/Learn-Something-Every-Day/UWaterloo/STAT 206 - Statistics for Software Engineering - University of Waterloo.md

 - the x **confidence interval** says that x% of all samples we choose will compute a theoretical confidence  interval that contains the actual unknown parameter.
   - with known &sigma;, then by Central Limit Theorem, Z = X-bar - &mu;/(&sigma;/n<sup>1/2</sup>), and &mu;<sub>X-bar</sub> = &mu; and &sigma;<sub>X-bar</sub> = &sigma;/n^(1/2) we can construct a confidence interval for &mu; by subbing in our value for Z, using the z-table to compute the probability, then isolating X-bar to find the interval.
   - with unknown population &sigma;, a random sample from a normal distribution has a sample distribution of T = X-bar - &mu;/(S/n^(1/2)), with n-1 degrees of freedom.
 S is the sample standard deviation.
 Now we use the t-table to calculate the to find the bounds of the interval given a desired probability of confidence, then isolate for the parameter.
-  - by convention, for any population distribution, a sample n ≥ 30, we can replace &sigma; with s and the confidence interval x-bar ± z* • s/n^(1/2) can be used
+  - by convention, for any population distribution, a sample n ≥ 30, we can replace &sigma; with s and the confidence interval x-bar ± z * • s/n^(1/2) can be used, z * is the z-table value that gives us the desired confidence probability
+  - *the x% confidence interval says with x% confidence that the difference between the sample mean and the actual mean will not exceed the interval bounds z<sub>a/2</sub>•&sigma;/n<sup>1/2</sup>*

 ### Central Tendency
 the degree of clustering of values of a statistical distribution